z-dev/web-training/courses/core/14-react.md

 Components are 'defined' (once), 'created' (0 or more times).
 Once a component is 'created' it 'lives' for a period of time (whilst the user has the website open?).

-Components have can be defined with functions.
-These functions are called at certain points in a components life.
+The functions inside the component definition are called at certain points in a components life.

 ####Defining a component
 ```